awsdocs/aws-cloudtrail-user-guide/doc_source/non-api-aws-service-events.md

-# AWS Service Events<a name="non-api-aws-service-events"></a>
+# AWS service events<a name="non-api-aws-service-events"></a>

 CloudTrail supports logging non\-API service events\.
 These events are created by AWS services but are not directly triggered by a request to a public AWS API\.
 For these events, the `eventType` field is `AwsServiceEvent`\.

-The following is an example scenario of an AWS service event when a customer managed key \(CMK\) is automatically rotated in AWS Key Management Service \(AWS KMS\)\.
-For more information about rotating keys, see [Rotating Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html)\.
+The following is an example scenario of an AWS service event when a customer managed key is automatically rotated in AWS Key Management Service \(AWS KMS\)\.
+For more information about rotating KMS keys, see [Rotating KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html)\.

 ```
 {